National Advisory Committee on Institutional Quality and Integrity (NACIQI), U.S. Department of Education.

 Diane Auer Jones,

-Principal Deputy Under Secretary Delegated to Perform the Duties of the Under Secretary and Assistant Secretary for the Office of Postsecondary Education, U.S. Department of Education.
+Principal Deputy Under Secretary Delegated to Perform the Duties of the Under Secretary, U.S. Department of Education.